Variable aggregation for nonlinear optimization problems: Computational results

 Structural results refer to solver-agnostic model properties that do not depend on particular values of variables and parameters at which the model instance is evaluated.
 Examples of structural results include the numbers of constraints and variables, and the number of nonzero entries in the KKT matrix.
 As structural results do not depend on the chosen parameter values, we compute these results for nominal instances of each test problem with each aggregation method applied.
 Structural results are computed using Incidence Analysis, PyNumero \cite{pynumero}, and the Pyomo {\tt .nl} writer's {\tt AMPLRepn} data structure to investigate the structure of incidence matrices, derivative matrices, and expression graphs.

-Runtime results are those obtained by solving a particular instance of a model with a particular solver (here, IPOPT), such as solve times and numbers of iterations.
+Runtime results are those obtained by solving a particular instance of a model with a particular solver (here, IPOPT).
+These include solve time and number of iterations.
 To limit the impact of difficult instances, which may have extremely long solve times, and to avoid questions about how to penalize instances that don't converge, we compare detailed timing statistics only for nominal instances of each test problem with each aggregation method applied.
 Runtime results are obtained by timing evaluation callbacks in the CyIpopt interface to IPOPT \cite{cyipopt}.

 Convergence reliability results are computed over a sweep of parameter values for the three test problems that support parameters (distillation, moving bed, and pipeline optimization problems).
 For each of these problems, two parameters in the optimization formulation are chosen, along with ranges over which we would like to vary these parameters.
 Parameter ranges are chosen to yield challenging optimization problems that may not converge within the 3000-iteration limit.
 For each parameter, we sample eleven uniformly spaced values for a total of 121 parameter combinations at which we solve the optimization problem.
 We perform this parameter sweep after applying every aggregation method and compare the results.